 Either way, flat descriptions from encyclopedias won’t cut it.
 You need to mine primary sources for the convincing details of everyday life.
 Where else would you learn how Marianne chased off a thief with her rusty horse pistol, primed only with coffee?
 Or how Lily saved her favorite pony from becoming dinner for starving Americans in Beijing?

-Marianne and Lily are not typical, but they are believable because they are based upon real people—real outliers.
+Marianne and Lily are intriguing because they are based upon real people—real outliers.
 My inspiration for Marianne came from The Wonderful Adventures of Mary Seacole, while Lily is based on Laura Conger in Sarah Pike Conger’s Letters from China.
 Cool books!
 Where did I find them, you ask?
 At the end of this post, you will find a handout detailing many wonderful places to find free primary sources on the internet: books, articles, artifacts, photographs and videos (if available), illustrations, newspapers, and more, all from the time period itself.

 But how do you use this information to create realistic characters and believable conflict?
 And how do you know what facts to use and what to make up?
 I came up with five models to help you figure it out: